Two of my grandchildren and I rode to the Belle Mont Mansion in Tuscumbia for the Plantation Christmas Event.

 Built between 1828 and 1832, Belle Mont is a foremost example of Jeffersonian Palladian Architecture in the Deep South and one of Alabama's first great plantation houses.

-It was built for Dr. Alexander W. Mitchell, a native of Virginia, a graduate of the University of Edinburgh, Scotland, and one of the first large-scale ~ planters and slaveholders in this area.
+It was built for Dr. Alexander W. Mitchell, a native of Virginia, a graduate of the University of Edinburgh in Scotland, and one of the first large-scale planters and slaveholders in this area.

 In 1983, the house and 33 surrounding acres were donated to the Alabama Historical Commission.

-The mansion's front door was decorated with a green wreath with gold balls and a red ribbon.
-The white handrailing was covered in greenery, with red bows and orange-red and green balls.
+The Mansion's front door was decorated with a green wreath with gold balls and a red ribbon.
+The white handrail was adorned with greenery, featuring red bows and orange-red and green balls.
 Greenery was also above the door and on the second-floor front porch.

-Inside the Mansion, green vines winded along the staircase leading to the second floor.
+Inside the Mansion, green vines wound along the staircase leading to the second floor.
 Vines, green plants, and red apples were over the fireplace and on other pieces of furniture.

 There were women dressed in beautiful white and red ball gowns and men in black suits.

-In the dining area were a long table, a silver bowl full of greenery, a silver teapot full of hot cider, and a silver bowl full of punch.
+In the dining area, a long table features a silver bowl full of greenery, a silver teapot filled with hot cider, and a silver bowl filled with punch.
 There were several silver trays of finger food.

 We drank a cup of punch and helped ourselves to the finger food.